nhsconnect/spine-eps-tracker/pages/develop/develop_use_case_view_prescription_with_detail.md

 }
 ```

-### Request Response ###

-The output is a proprietary JSON format, the content type is 'application/json'and elements will appear in no particular order.
+The output is a proprietary JSON format, the content type is "application/json" and elements will appear in no particular order.

 The HTTP status will, under most circumstances be 200.
-If the query is successful the statusCode will be '0' and the reason will be '' (empty string).
+If the query is successful the statusCode will be "0" and the reason will be "" (empty string).

 #### Response Headers ####